 Finally, there’s a certain mindset you have to cultivate in order to hire a virtual assistant.
-There are risks involved and you’ll be handing over some aspects of your RTO to someone else.
+There are risks involved and you’ll be handing over some aspects of your business to someone else.
 During the process of hiring and working with a VA, keep in mind the benefits of this working relationship and the future growth it will enable.

 We’ve only scratched the surface here and I have much more I can tell you about hiring and working with a VA.